s-earnest/resume/index.md

 **Bilingual Claims Assistant**

 <br>DATA PROCESSING TASKS
-<br>—Sorted the mail to the different section of the Claims Department.
+<br>— Sorted the mail to the different section of the Claims Department.
-<br>—Shipped outgoing mail and parcels.
+<br>— Shipped outgoing mail and parcels.
-<br>—Entered data on log system.
+<br>— Entered data on log system.
-<br>—Tracked supplies and printer paper and ordered supplies when needed.
+<br>— Tracked supplies and printer paper and ordered supplies when needed.
-<br>—Processed all new paper claims and preparation for scanning.
+<br>— Processed all new paper claims and preparation for scanning.
-<br>—Indexed and ensured that document was readable for added to Case Management System.
+<br>— Indexed and ensured that document was readable for added to Case Management System.
-<br>—Prepared and send any medical charts requests.
+<br>— Prepared and send any medical charts requests.
-<br>—Process medical clinics invoice payment.
+<br>— Process medical clinics invoice payment.

 <br>ADMINISTRATIVE SUPPORT TASKS
-<br>—Responded to incoming calls from customers in English and French.
+<br>— Responded to incoming calls from customers in English and French.
-<br>—Responded incoming emails from customers asking for clarifications regarding insurance coverage and exclusions.
+<br>— Responded incoming emails from customers asking for clarifications regarding insurance coverage and exclusions.
-<br>—Maintained customers files by modifying information relating to their claim’s records.
+<br>— Maintained customers files by modifying information relating to their claim’s records.
-<br>—Provided the liaison between customers and claims specialist as per the company guidelines.
+<br>— Provided the liaison between customers and claims specialist as per the company guidelines.
-<br>—Checked the status of files and payments for current customers’ claims.
+<br>— Checked the status of files and payments for current customers’ claims.
-<br>—Gave instructions to applicants over the phone to help them complete claim forms.
+<br>— Gave instructions to applicants over the phone to help them complete claim forms.
-<br>—Logged customer’s communications by entering their calls and e-mail on tracking system.
+<br>— Logged customer’s communications by entering their calls and e-mail on tracking system.
-<br>—Manipulated information from different databases.
+<br>— Manipulated information from different databases.
-<br>—Resolved any service complaints by clarifying procedures and explain over the phone contract’s terms and conditions.
+<br>— Resolved any service complaints by clarifying procedures and explain over the phone contract’s terms and conditions.
-<br>—Responded questions regarding any privacy concerns.
+<br>— Responded questions regarding any privacy concerns.